isomerpages/moe-fairfieldsec/_parents/Personalised Digital Literacy/Commonly Asked Questions.md

 **Q3.
-When will my child, who is in Sec 1 2022, be receiving the device?**
+When will my child, who is in Sec 1 2023, be receiving the device?**

-Your child should receive his/her device in end Feb 2022.
+Your child should receive his/her device in end Mar 2023.
 More details will be shared once the school has more detailed information from the vendor.